 enabling you to use C5.0 classifiers in other

-from a cases file, and to show how each is classified
+and to show how each is classified

 by boosted or single trees or rulesets.